-Asia-inspired flavours, like teriyaki, bring intense flavour profiles of both heat and sweetness.
-As such, you don’t want a beer that does too much competition in terms of taste.
+Asia-inspired flavours, like teriyaki, bring intense flavour profiles of heat and sweetness.
+As such, you don’t want a beer with too much competition in terms of taste.

-As such, the sweet, muted of a lager make it a great pairing with these chicken wings.
-It always allows a clean finish that allows the teriyaki profile to come through.
+As such, the sweet, muted lager makes it a great pairing with these chicken wings.
+It always allows a clean finish for the teriyaki profile to come through.

 4. Whisky & BBQ Wings with English Bitters

 BBQ always delivers a smokey, sweet taste with the occasional hint of heat.
 As such, you want a beer that counters it and balances out all the flavours.
 That’s why the twisted finish of an English bitter works so well with our whisky & BBQ wings.

 5. Sriracha Wings with Pale Ales

 Like the garlic chilli sauce Sriracha, pale ales work well with almost anything.
 However, when you combine them, it does turn into something special.
 Pale ales provide many of the same flavours as an IPA but with more moderate bitterness.

 So, it doesn’t distract from the delicious taste of Sriracha wings but only adds a gorgeous aftertaste.